acadadev/rosrider_doc/07_DIAGRAM/README.md

 __Cascaded Current Controller__

-The cascaded PID controller utilizes a nested loop architecture, where the outer loop calculates the desired current reference, and the inner faster loop calculates current error and adjusts the output.
+The cascaded PID controller utilizes a nested loop architecture, where the outer loop calculates the desired current reference, and the inner faster loop modulates the motor voltage to strictly regulate torque.

-This design allows the system to correct minor disturbances immediately within the inner loop before they affect the overall system stability.
+This inner stage employs a **physics-based feedforward strategy**, injecting calculated terms for resistive voltage drop and estimated Back-EMF (BEMF) directly into the control output.
+By utilizing DSP-filtered velocity and current data to predict the motor's electrical requirements, the PI controller is relieved of the bulk control effort and focuses solely on disturbance rejection.
+This decoupling of electrical dynamics from mechanical load simplifies tuning and ensures the system remains robust and stable even if the robot's weight or inertia changes significantly.

 <div style="display: flex; justify-content: space-around; margin: 25px 0;">
   <figure style="width: 100%; margin: 0; text-align: center;">